 Even when installed inside, either in a warm attic or in a utility space, it is still quite advantageous to have a very highly insulated unit.
 This is because very cold air from outside, enters the unit and remains cold until it reaches at least half way through the plate exchanger.
 Likewise, air exiting from the exchanger will be almost as cold as the air entering, and this means that half the unit, plus the ducting leading to outside can be at sub-zero temperatures inside in the house.
 High levels of insulation on the unit and this ducting protects against potential heat-loss.

 Many storey and a half and two storey houses have larger ground floor areas (and volumes) when compared to first floor areas.
 Locating the air handling unit on the ground floor will imply smaller movement of air throughout the house as a whole.
-This will therefore require less power making the system more efficient.
+This will therefore require less power to make the system more efficient.

 An important aspect to be considered when choosing a location is that of maintenance and the ease with which it can be carried out.
 It is more likely that filters will be checked etc. more regularly if the unit is installed in a location that is easily accessed.